futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 ##### User catalogs

 When user creates a database (namespace), a subset of system catalogs are copied into the new database.
 When a new table is created, the metadata is saved into the *sys_catalog* table inside the namespace.
-However, user table data nad indexes are partitioned and saved into different K2 data nodes based on database (namespace) hash/range partitions.
+However, user table data and indexes are partitioned and saved into different K2 data nodes based on database id/name and partition/range keys.

 ##### Persistence

 The following diagram illustrates the persistence of SQL schema and data in system.
-* We have a global sys_namespace table to track all databases(namespaces).
-Another option is to use the pg_database table in the template1 database.
+* We have a global *sys_namespace* table to track all databases.
 The table consists of an oid (object identifier) and name.
 We might like to have a column nextOid to track the namespace id generation.
+Another option is to use the pg_database table in the template1 database.
-* We have a sys_catalog table in a database (namespace), which consists of an oid, name, Table, IndexTable and a boolean flag isIndex to indicate whether if this record is an index so that we could save the regular table and index table on the same table.
-Similarly a nextOid to track the table id generation to make sure that the table oid is generated incrementally without duplicate.
-Since there is a sys_catalog table for each database, we could use the "database_name.sys_catalog" name pattern to reference this table when we save it to K2 storage layer.
+* We have a *sys_catalog* table in a database, which consists of an oid, name, Table, IndexTable and a boolean flag isIndex to indicate whether if this record is an index or not so that we could save the regular table and index table on the same table.
+Similarly, a nextOid is used to track the table id generation to make sure that the table oid is generated incrementally without duplicate.
+Since there is a sys_catalog table for each database, we could use the "database_id.sys_catalog" name pattern to reference this table in K2 storage layer.
-* The system table data are stored on the same K2 node
+* The system table data are stored on the same K2 node as the table schema
-* The user indexes and user tables data are stored on other K2 nodes based on the database (namespace) partition.
-A database could map to a collection on K2 storage layer.
+* The user indexes and user tables data are stored on other K2 nodes based on the database id and table id.
+A database maps to a collection on K2 storage layer.

 ![SQL Schema and data persistence](./images/K2SqlSchemaDataPersistence01.png)

-#### Additional Coordinator APIs

-Apart from the catalog APIs described in above section, coordinator provides additional APIs.
-* Heartbeat between SQL executor so that SQL executor gets schema version updates.
-One use of heartbeat could be for the SQL executor to preload all existing tables to avoid cold start and receive the schema update via the heartbeats.
-* isInitDBDone() for SQL executor to check if the SQL coordinator has finished InitDB so that it could go to the ready state, this could be implemented by http status code as well.

 #### Metrics

-Similar to chogori-platform, we could use prometheus for metrics.
+Similar to [chogori-platform](https://github.com/futurewei-cloud/chogori-platform), we could use [prometheus](https://prometheus.io/) for metrics.

 ### K2 Storage

 The SQL layer stores table schema, indexes, and data on K2 storage layer and it needs to scan the data or index on data nodes.
-Both SQL executors and SQL coordinator need to call K2 storage layer.
+Both SQL executors and SQL coordinator need to call K2 storage layer APIs.

 #### SQL Document APIs

 The K2 storage layer provides document APIs so that we could the K2 storage layer knows the data schema.
-As a result, we propose the following SQL document APIs, which is a wrapper layer for the SQL layer to call the native K2 storage APIs and are used by both the SQL coordinator and the connector in SQL executors.
-The SQL document APIs could be used to update schema or get/update/delete records.
+As a result, we propose the following SQL document APIs, which is a wrapper layer in the SQL layer to call the native K2 storage APIs and are used by both the SQL coordinator and the connector in SQL executors.
+The SQL document APIs could be used to update schema or fetch/update/delete records.
 Filters are used to filter out data during Index or data scan.
 A pagination token could be used to fetch records in pages.

 ![SQL Document APIs](./images/K2SqlDocumentAPIs01.png)

 #### K2 Storage APIs

 We need to convert the SQL document APIs to native K2 storage APIs to access data on K2 storage layer.
 Apart from that, we also need to encode the record properly so that the storage layer could decode the data.
+We like to adopt the [encoding schema](https://github.com/cockroachdb/cockroach/blob/master/docs/tech-notes/encoding.md) in cockroachDB.

 #### Use Cases

 We need to convert data to document records for the following use cases.
 * Save or update namespaces to the sys_namespace table on K2 catalog collection.
 The record consists of the id and name columns plus a nextOid column.
 * Save or update system and user schemas to the sys_catalog table on K2 catalog collection.
 For a table, we encode the table object into a blob and set isIndex to false.
 For an index table, we encode it into a blob as well, but set isIndex to true.
 The id and name are in the sys_catalog table for record search.
 In addition, a nextOid column is used to generate unique table ids.
 * Save or update system table data on K2 catalog collection.
 A system table such as [pg_database](https://www.postgresql.org/docs/current/catalog-pg-database.html) has its own schema and data.
 The record schema and data are saved in rows like a regular table.
 * Save or update user table data on K2 storage node(s).
 We only need to pass column schema and data to K2 storage layer.
 * Save or update user index data on K2 storage node(s).
 Similarly, we only need to pass column schema and data to k2 storage layer.
-* The batchGetRecords() could be used scan data and index data.
+* The batchGetRecords() api could be used scan data and index data.
 The filters on the API could be used by the K2 storage node to filter out data.
-* The deleteAllRecordsAndSchema() could be used to drop a table or index on K2 data nodes.
+* The deleteAllRecordsAndSchema() api could be used to drop a table or an index on K2 data nodes.

 Please be aware that K2 catalog collection is a regular K2 data node that is assigned to store table schemas and system tables.